jmbannon/ytdl-sub/README.md

 ### config.yaml
 The config file defines _how_ to download and format media.
-You can define any number of presets to represent media as whatever you want.
+You can define any number of presets to represent media how you see fit.
 ```yaml
 configuration:
   working_directory: '.ytdl-sub-downloads'